 Amazon Influencer Program Vs Amazon Associates

-If you already have a website or blog, then the Amazon Influencer program is virtually identical to the regular Amazon affiliate program.
+But overall, if you have a website or blog, then the Amazon Influencer program is virtually identical to the regular Amazon affiliate program.

 In fact, the Amazon Influencer program is specifically described by Amazon as an extension of the Amazon affiliate program.
 And as far as I can tell, the commission payouts are identical as well.

 Getting into the Amazon Influencer program is more difficult as well.
 Whereas Amazon pretty much accepts anyone to the Associates program with a website, the Amazon Influencer program is much more exclusive.

 You can only get into the influencer program if you have a strong established audience.